 For redeemable preferred stock, the revisions continue to use NAIC designations in determining the measurement method.
 There was no change proposed to the measurement basis per designation.
 However, the revisions clarify that the measurement basis shall be either amortized cost or fair value based on NAIC designation, eliminating reference to “cost” as an measurement method that could be used by a reporting entity.
 For the amortization of redeemable preferred stock, revisions have also been incorporated to clarify that amortization (or accretion) of any discount or premium is reported through investment income, instead of impacting dividends collected.
 Recognizing this amortization through investment income is consistent with U.S. GAAP.

 For perpetual preferred stock, the revisions have eliminated use of NAIC designations in determining measurement method and the guidance requires use of fair value, not to exceed any stated call price from the prospectus of the preferred stock.
 As there are no requirements for an issuer to redeem these securities, these securities can continue indefinitely until the issuing entity reacquires the preferred stock at current market rates or elects to buy-back the preferred stock in accordance with rates established in the preferred stock prospectus.
-In order to prevent overstatement of the securities in the financial statements, the measurement of these preferred stocks reflects fair value, not to exceed any buy-back rates (call prices) that the issuer can utilize to redeem the stock.
+In order to prevent overstatement of the securities in the financial statements, the measurement of these preferred stocks reflects fair value, not to exceed any currently effective buy-back rates (call prices) that the issuer can utilize to redeem the stock.
 This measurement guidance is not impacted by the type of reporting entity (AVR or non-AVR filer) and is not impacted by NAIC designation.
 Although not impacted by NAIC designation, this guidance does not change the requirement to report the NAIC designation as the NAIC designation impacts the risk-based capital (RBC) charge attributed to the preferred stock.

 For mandatory convertible preferred stock, guidance has been incorporated to require measurement at fair value, not to exceed any stated call price, in the periods prior to conversion.
 This guidance is applicable regardless if the preferred stock would be classified as redeemable or perpetual and is applicable regardless of NAIC designation.
 This guidance requires the preferred stock to be measured at the same measurement basis that would be required once converted to common stock.
 This prevents overstatement in the financial statements at the time of conversion.